 The Artisan couldn't be easier to use.
 Simply throw in the ingredients, lower the arm and slide the speed controller a few notches to the right.
 The motor fires up and much mixing is done.
 A clear, removable plastic lid protects against splash back and features a large portal for the addition of extra ingredients during the mixing process.

 Few modern mixers match this handsome retro beauty for style or blending efficiency.
 Granted, it has fewer high-tech bells and whistles than some of its competitors but you'll reap the benefits in reliability, durability, efficiency and, above all, ease of use.
-Now available in a tasty honey colour for 2021.
+Now available in a tasty honey colour.

 This Dolce & Gabbana Edition from Smeg’s SMF03 range is a striking showpiece that’ll have guests ignoring your greetings while they head straight towards the counter top for a closer look, almost certainly followed by a quick stroke of its smooth, glossy die-cast aluminium head – reminiscent of a Boeing 737 engine – and beautifully machined base.